zerotae410/WeblogChallenge/answer/README.md

 '210.19.202.179' is not in log, feature values are [1, 0, 0, 1].

 Q3.
-Unique url count predicting model for a given IP
+Unique url count predicting model for a given IP.

 Source code is src/python/paytmlabs.predict_session.py.

-Model is src/python/paytmlabs.predict_url_count_model.h5
+Model is src/python/paytmlabs.predict_url_count_model.h5.

 Features are session_count, total_session_time, longest_session_time, and request_count.